 What is Baby Led Weaning (BLW)?

-Search any Facebook mom group and you’ll undoubtedly see Baby Led Weaning come up in your feed.
-Baby led weaning (or BLW as we like to call it) is a method of starting solids where handheld finger foods are introduced to babies when they start solids rather than spoon-fed purees.
-This method has always been around (hello, do you think cavemen had store-bought purees?) but has recently been gaining a lot of popularity amongst dietitians, pediatric feeding experts and moms in general.
+Search any Facebook mom group and you’ll undoubtedly see “How to Start Baby Led Weaning” come up in your feed.
+Baby led weaning (or BLW) is where handheld finger foods are introduced to babies when they start solids rather than spoon-fed purees.
+This method has always been around but has recently been gaining a lot of popularity amongst dietitians, pediatric feeding experts and moms in general.
 The concept of BLW is based on a long-term midwife and lactation consultant Gill Rapley’s view of infant feeding.
-Coining the term ‘baby led weaning’, she argues in her publications that just as infants learn to crawl, walk and talk at their own pace, eating should be no different.
+She argues that just as infants learn to crawl, walk and talk at their own pace, eating should be no different.
 It should be baby led.

 If you ask your parents how you were fed, they would probably tell you it started with a spoon.
-Traditionally, babies around the 6-month mark are started on infant baby cereal or pureed fruits and veggies, spoon-fed by an adult into the baby’s mouth (remember the airplane move?).
+Traditionally, babies around the 6-month mark are started on infant baby cereal or pureed fruits and veggies, spoon-fed by an adult into the baby’s mouth.
 Once they mastered those purees, parents would slowly introduce chunkier textures until solid finger foods would be served.
 In baby led weaning, parents can offer a variety of baby-friendly solid finger foods right from the get go.
-This can include whole pieces of food (like toast), or purees (like mashed potatoes), but the key is that the baby is in control of the feeding (by pre-loading a spoon, for example).
-The idea is that baby led weaning allows the infant to control their food consumption by ‘self-feeding’ and ‘self regulating’ their intake.
+This can include whole pieces of food (like toast), or purees (like mashed potatoes).
+The key is that the baby is in control of the feeding (by pre-loading a spoon, for example).
+The idea is that baby led weaning allows the infant to control their food consumption by “self-feeding” and “self regulating” their intake.

 So, what is this weaning business all about?
 It’s a bit of a misnomer, so some experts prefer to use the term baby-led feeding as starting solids does not mean that breastmilk is removed.
 But rather, it means that solid foods are added in complementary to baby’s milk to ensure that their nutritional needs are met.
 The child can explore the food options at their own pace rather than being passively spoon-fed by an adult.
 In the view of infant feeding expert Ellyn Satter, a method like baby led weaning promotes the division of responsibility.
 The parent decides on what, when and where the infant will eat and should not try to control how much their babe consumes.
 Infants are responsible for how much and whether they want to eat at all!
 According to the division of responsibility, it’s more important that we foster a positive eating environment, then worry about how much of every nutrient our baby is eating.